ReboreExplore/ReboreExplore.github.io/_pages/courses.md

 description: Curated List of the relevant courses taken so far.
 nav: false
 ---
-Here is list of courses from my undergraduate studies.
+Here is list of courses from my academic studies.
 Few courses listed are also part of the MOOC's from verfied sources.

 #### Mathematics Courses
 - Linear Algebra